 The best time to use toner is after you have washed your face.
 After wrapping a towel around me, this is the FIRST thing that I do when I get out of the shower.
 After I cleanse my skin at night, this is the FIRST thing that I do before I apply my serum or moisture cream.

 This can be misted on the skin or it can be applied with an toner soaked eye pad.

-My favorite routine is to use spritz toner during the day before moisturizing and then a little bit of toner on an eye pad at night after cleansing (to help wipe off anything my cleanser missed).
-Yes, this means that I have two separate toners, which can seem excessive to some, but it is necessary to me!
+Here’s my favorite routine: I use spritz toner during the day before moisturizing.
+Then I apply a little bit of toner on an eye pad at night after cleansing.
+This wipes off anything my cleanser missed.
+Yes, this means that I have two separate toners.
+It might seem excessive to some, but it is necessary to me!

-I spend the same amount of money because I use each at half the rate I would be using them had I only purchased one and used it twice a day #shoppinglogic
+Believe it or not, I actually spend the same amount of money.
+I use each at half the rate I would be using them had I only purchased one and used it twice a day. #shoppinglogic

 What toner would work best for your skin?

-If you struggle with more congestion and acne, then consider choosing a toner that is alcohol-free, but that contains a trace amount of witch hazel to help cut the bacteria.
+If you struggle with congestion and acne, consider an alcohol-free toner that contains a trace amount of witch hazel to help cut the bacteria.
 Make sure that it is full of other yummy ingredients and essential oils to help re-hydrate and brighten the skin (ahem – our Valencia My Love facial toner does all of these!)

-If you struggle with the symptoms of slightly alkaline skin (i.e. premature aging and dryness), consider purchasing a totally alcohol free and witch hazel free toner that focuses solely on re-balancing the skin (our Susan Grace Partly Sunny toner contains Vitamin D and Geranium to boost collagen production and reduce fine lines!)
+If you struggle with the symptoms of slightly alkaline skin (i.e. premature aging and dryness), consider a toner free of alcohol and witch hazel that focuses solely on re-balancing the skin.
+(Our Susan Grace Partly Sunny toner contains Vitamin D and Geranium to boost collagen production and reduce fine lines!)

 Would you like to get a better idea about the current health of your skin’s acid mantle?
-Stop by the studio and we can chat, assess your skin and match you with a TONER that will suit your skin’s individual needs!
+Stop by the studio.
+We can chat, assess your skin and match you with a TONER that will suit your skin’s individual needs!